gcantieni/hive-mind/README.md

 bee colonies.
 * Control the beehive's temperature using workers to fan the hive
 * Get all bees in a cluster for the winter, then see which hives survive
+* Use an algorithm like [this one](https://en.wikipedia.org/wiki/Bees_algorithm) for bees to find the appropriate flower stores.
+This would imply that the player should recruit certain bees as scouts.

 ### Nitty-gritty checklist
 * ~~Menu of possible objects to place~~